Capsule vs Nimble 2017: Comparison Review of Two CRM Systems for Small Businesses

 Capsule is arguably easier to use than Nimble – but that’s probably because it does less, certainly when it comes to contact management and social media.
 But Nimble’s interface is in general pretty clean and intuitive too, and the learning curves for both systems are not as steep as those you might encounter with several competing products.

 Capsule and Nimble both provide iOS and Android mobile apps, which allow you to access selected features on the go.
 These apps are both surprisingly comprehensive.
 The Capsule App allows you to add contacts directly from your phone's address book.
 As the company points out, the import process is particularly useful if you have an app to scan business cards on your phone, because with the card scanner app you can save the contact to your phone and then import it into your account using the app.

 Similarly useful is the way that you can sync your phone calendar with the Nimble App.

 Capsule's support is via email or Twitter during UK office hours, Monday to Friday.
 It'd be nice to see phone support added too.

 It's not madly clear what Nimble's support offering is - if you click the support link on their site, you're taken to a Q&A page.
 In the bottom right hand corner you'll see an easily missed icon which allows you to ask a question - but I wasn't able to work out whether this was live chat or email.
 Either way it said 'back in three hours'...to be honest, I think Nimble could up their game a bit here.

 Which is better, Capsule or Nimble?

 If it wasn't for one issue, I would argue that either Capsule or Nimble would make a good solution for small to medium sized businesses in need of a CRM.
-But because of Nimble's really odd approach to deduplicating contacts during import, I find it difficult to recommend Nimble as a good CRM solution, despite the fact that I love loads of its other features.
+But because of Nimble's rather odd approach to exporting data - where users are not given the date a record was created / updated - I have some reservations in recommending it.

 Reasons to use Capsule over Nimble